SpiffiRacoon/group-12-kadlab/README.md

 ## Testing

 Running the command `make test` will run all tests and show the test coverage.
 The code coverage is calculated using the tool `go test -cover`.
-This repository has a code testing coverage of 85.8% <!-- TODO: update test coverage -->
+This repository has a code testing coverage of 83.9%

 ## License